 - 1/2 litre beef stock

-- 2 small red chillies, deseeded and finely chopped
+- 1 small red chilli, deseeded and finely chopped

 - Preheat the oven to 180°C

-- Place the seasoned cornflour in a large plastic bag and add the short ribs.
+- Place the seasoned flour in a large plastic bag and add the short ribs.
 Shake to thoroughly coat the ribs.

 - Add the chopped onions and cook for 5 minutes until slightly browned.
-Stir in the ginger, 5 spice and the garlic and chopped chilli.
+Stir in the ginger, five-spice, garlic, lime and chopped chilli.
 Add the soy sauce and the stock.
 Bring it up to simmering point and add the beef ribs with any resting juices to the pan.

 - The sauce should be sufficiently reduced and clinging to the ribs at this point.
 If not, cook on the hob uncovered until it thickens.
 Adjust the seasoning to taste.

-- Serve with sticky jasmine rice and steamed pak choi.
+- Serve with sticky jasmine rice and steamed pak choi – garnish with chopped spring onion.

 Get #TheFridayRecipe’ delivered to your inbox every week – subscribe here at pigeoncottage.com or like our Facebook page.